-It is possible for you to purchase Shares in Singapore and sell them in the U.S. and vice versa through the delivery mechanisms discussed below.
-Although both CDP and DTC, within their own respective market settlements, provide for Delivery Versus Payment and Free-of-Payment transfers of securities, all of the linked transfers between the two depositories are effected only on a Free-of-Payment basis (i.e., there is no related cash movement to parallel the securities movement, any related cash transfers may only be effected outside DTC and CDP directly between the buyer and seller through their own arrangements).
-You should be aware that Singapore time is generally 12 hours ahead of Eastern Daylight Saving time (13 hours Eastern Standard time) in New York, and that the NYSE Arca and the SGX-ST are not open at the same time.
-Because of this time difference between the Singapore and U.S. markets, trading in Shares between the two markets cannot simultaneously occur.
+It is possible for Shareholders to purchase Shares in Hong Kong and sell them in the U.S. and vice versa through the delivery mechanisms discussed below.
+Although both HKSCC and DTC, within their own respective markets, provide for Delivery Versus Payment and Free-of-Payment transfers of securities, all of the transfers between the two depositories are effected only on a Free-of-Payment basis (i.e., there is no related cash movement to parallel the securities movement, and any related cash transfers may only be effected outside CCASS and the DTC system directly between the buyer and seller through their own arrangements).
+Shareholders should be aware that Hong Kong time is generally 13 hours ahead of Standard time and 12 hours ahead of Eastern Daylight Saving time respectively in New York, and that the NYSE Arca and the Stock Exchange are not open at the same time.
+Because of this time difference between Hong Kong and U.S. markets, trading in Shares between the two markets cannot simultaneously occur.

-All dealings in, and transactions of, Shares in Singapore must be effected for settlement through the computerized book-entry (scripless) settlement system in CDP.
-Shareholders should ensure that the Shares sold on the SGX-ST are available for settlement in their CDP account by no later than the second market day following the transaction date.
+All dealing in, and transactions of, Shares in Hong Kong must be effected for settlement through CCASS.
+Shareholders should ensure that the Shares sold on the Stock Exchange are available for settlement by no later than the second business day following the trading date.